Adaptive cruise control: Types

-Radar-based sensors can be hidden behind plastic fascias; however, the fascias may look different from a vehicle without the feature.
+Radar-based sensors work by emitting a radio wave at a frequency of either 24GHz or 77GHz.
+As these signals are emitted, the car computes how long it takes for the signal to return, thus finding out how far away a vehicle may be in front of it.
+Due to the widely distributed beam, radar ACC systems allow for a much wider field of view while still being able to provide accurate measurements of 160+ meters (Roughly 525 feet).
+These radar systems can be hidden behind plastic fascias; however, the fascias may look different from a vehicle without the feature.
 For example, Mercedes-Benz packages the radar behind the upper grille in the center and behind a solid plastic panel that has painted slats to simulate the look of the rest of the grille.

 Single radar systems are the most common.
 Systems involving multiple sensors use either two similar hardware sensors like the 2010 Audi A8 or the 2010 Volkswagen Touareg, or one central long range radar coupled with two short radar sensors placed on the corners of the vehicle like the BMW 5 and 6 series.

 A more recent development is the binocular computer vision system, such as that introduced to the US market in model year 2013 by Subaru.
 These systems have front-facing video cameras mounted on either side of the rearview mirror and use digital processing to extract depth information from the parallax between the two cameras' views.
+Due to the fact that there are video cameras, this type of ACC is able to reliably determine shape and classification of objects in front of the vehicle, and are also able to specifically detect when a vehicle in front is braking.
+As of now, this type of ACC is more widely used for lane centering.